xshkut/roletalk-go/readme.md

 - Bus (many-to-many communication),
 - Survey (request-reply to multiple peers).

-## Features
+##  5. <a name='Features'></a>Features

-• Client as service: no matter who establish connection.
+• Client as service
+No matter who establish connection.
 Both listener and dialer of a connection are services.
 It allows you to deploy services not exposing them to the Internet or behind private network etc.
 Of course such instances should connect to listeners they have network access to.